TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/5-Domain/1-the-application-domain.rst

 part of a single property.
 The minimal age limit (`minimumAge`) for example should not be greater than the maximum age limit (`maximumAge`).
-The observation of this rule can be done by the offer itselfby a corresponding validation.
+The observation of this rule can be done by the offer itself by a corresponding validation.
 But it rather belongs to the property pair.
 We store each property pair in an own domain object:
 `AgeRange`, `AttendanceRange` and
 `DateRange`.
 The outcome of this is the optimized second draft